mit-crpg/OpenMOC/_sources/usersguide/input.txt

 Materials Specification
 -----------------------

-OpenMOC uses multi-group nuclear cross-sections prepared by some upstream processing tool such as the NJOY_ GROUPR module.
+OpenMOC uses multi-group macroscopic nuclear cross-sections, provided by the user.
+OpenMOC does not perform self-shielding or depletion calculations, so isotropic concentrations are not used.
 In OpenMOC, cross-section data is encapsulated by the ``Material`` class in the main ``openmoc`` Python module.
 A ``Material`` class may be instantiated in Python and cross-sections may be loaded into it using NumPy_ data arrays as illustrated by the following code snippet:

 .. code-block:: python